 the Father -- These verses go with verse 5.
 God

-enlightens us by faith, a spiritual understanding that we use to believe in Him.
+enlightens us by faith, which is a spiritual understanding of Him.

 Without this we are powerless to do anything in a world of unbelief.
-Not beliefs
+We have a God-given

-5-4).
-The things that Paul itemized in the following verses are what we believe
+faith, according to the things that Paul itemized in these verses that we believe

-by the Spirit that overcomes the world, the flesh and the devil.
+by the Spirit to overcome the world, the flesh and the devil (1Jn 5-4).
 God raised His

 dominion and above every name that is named.